youssefattia98/fsm_robot/README.md

 # Description Logic & Finite State Machine Robot

-If ur going to steal this code there is a lot of hidden faults in it, so if u need help contact me and i would expalin to u ;)
+If ur going to steal this code there is a lot of hidden faults in it, so if u need help contact me and i would expalin to u ;) i made the repo public to help whoever needed it

 # 1) Introduction
 This is a ROS package that simulates the architecture of a robot building an ontology of the map environment and uses finite state machine to explore the environment in an organized manner.